jeqo/jeqo.github.io-src/content/posts/2018-07-27-kafka-samza-and-the-unix-philosophy-of-distributed-data.md

 ---
-title: Kafka, Samza and the Unix Philosophy of Distributed Data
+title: Notes on Kafka, Samza and the Unix Philosophy of Distributed Data
 date: 2018-07-27
-section: notes
 tags:
 - kafka
 - samza